dj-wasabi/ansible-zabbix-server/CONTRIBUTING.md

 pip install -r requirements.txt
 ```

-Once the dependencies are installed, please install Docker as Molecule is configured in this repository to create Docker containers.
+Once the dependencies are installed, please install Docker, as Molecule is configured in this repository to create Docker containers.
 See [this](https://docs.docker.com/install/) link to install Docker on your system.

 ### Execution